How to Help an Alcoholic Parent

 Confronting your parent while they’re inebriated will only increase the risk of negative reactions without much benefit.
 They won’t have much control over what they say or what they feel either, which can increase the chances they will say something hurtful or act violently.

 Attempting to confront your parent when you are drunk or high will only increase the risk of escalated conflict.
-It may also serve to undermine your attempts to get them to seek medical attention.
+It may also undermine your attempts to get them to seek medical attention.

-Unless they have already been properly diagnosed with an alcohol use disorder, you shouldn’t try to strongly convince them that they have a problem.
+Unless they have already been properly diagnosed with an alcohol use disorder, you shouldn’t try to convince them that they have a problem strongly.
 Make it clear that what you say is only your opinion and that you believe they might need to talk to a medical professional.

 Not only should you make this point at the beginning of your conversation, but you should also continually re-emphasize it as you talk.
-You don’t want the conversation to be framed in such a way that you seem mean-spirited or hurtful as this might cause your parent to further resist treatment.
+You don’t want the conversation to be framed in such a way that you seem mean-spirited or hurtful as this might cause your parent to resist treatment further.

 These kinds of conversations are very emotional times.
 It may be difficult to come up with examples of how their drinking has negatively affected them in the moment.
 For this reason, you might find it helpful to list down specific times their drinking has caused problems.
 Being prepared with a recounting of specific events can help your case and prevent them from evading the issue.